Updated Nov 24, 2021

-Another standout feature is the Automatic Noise Limiter, which helps block out static and impulse noise peaks and Noise Blanker filters that helps keep pulse-type noises minimal.
+Another standout feature is the Automatic Noise Limiter, which helps block out static and impulse noise peaks and Noise Blanker filters that help keep pulse-type noises minimal.
 There is also the HI-CUT filter, which helps eliminate interferences.

 Also, it offers a VOX function, which allows you to conveniently operate this device hands-free using your voice.
-You won’t face issues with sound clarity when using this unit, thanks to external loudspeaker jack that lets you make the sound louder.
+You won’t face issues with sound clarity when using this unit, thanks to the external loudspeaker jack that lets you make the sound louder.

-Other cool features of this device include the user-friendly controllers such as menu function key, volume adjustment and ON/OFF, rotary switch and many more.
+Other cool features of this device include user-friendly controllers such as menu function key, volume adjustment and ON/OFF, rotary switch and many more.
 These controllers offer unmatched convenience when it comes to operating the device.

 However, one of the downsides is that the menus can be too complicated such that some users may find it a challenge to navigate.
-Also the screen tends to display the channel numbers instead of the frequencies, which might hide a lot of details.
+Also, the screen tends to display the channel numbers instead of the frequencies, which might hide a lot of details.

 Overall, the President Lincoln II Plus is worth buying considering its great transmit audio, outstanding signal sensitivity, multiple noise filters, and increased versatility.

 - Transmit Output Power: 50 Watts